Yersi88/WMR-and-Vive-Tracker/README.md

 What you'll need:
 1. WMR Headset (eg. Reverb G2)
 2. Vive tracker (2.0 Recomended, 3.0 manifested increased drift in my testing)
 3. 3D Printed mount for Vive Tracker.
-(My remix: https://www.thingiverse.com/thing:4817158 , you don't need OVR Input Emulator with this mount.)
+(My remix: https://www.thingiverse.com/thing:4817158 , you don't need OVR Input Emulator with this mount.
+Sompe people had success with tripod phone mounts, you can try to use that if you don't have 3D printer.)
 4. Long 5m long USB cable.
 (Optional)